Lowdown on Latching

-It might be a good idea to print this guide out and have your partner or mom/sister read it to you when it’s go-time.
+It might be a good idea to have your partner or mom/sister read it to you when it’s go-time.
 I know that sounds silly, but you’re not going to remember this in detail.
 It will put you at ease if times get tough.

 In a nutshell, you want your baby’s mouth to be open very WIDE in order to scoop as much of the nipple and areola in as possible.
 WIDE OPEN — almost like a yawn.